coreyMerritt/rpete/README.md

-# rpete
+# rPete

-rpete is a command line tool created to measure the repeat rate and repeat delay of your keyboard over multiple operating systems.
-The goal of rpete is to help users synchronize keyboard settings across various machines and operating systems.
+rPete is a command line tool created to measure the repeat rate and repeat delay of your keyboard over multiple operating systems.
+The goal of rPete is to help users synchronize keyboard settings across various machines and operating systems.

 ## Table of Contents